 Sending the right message to the wrong audience will yield poor results.
 Your real estate marketing might be missing the mark simply because you don’t know your audience.

-For example, millennials homebuyers were 32% of the market in 2016.
+For example, millennials homebuyers were 28% of the buying market in 2022.
 Does your marketing reflect the interests and lifestyle of your own prospects?

 NAR (National Association of Realtors®) and your local MLS provide agents and brokers with valuable market reports.
 Refer to them regularly, and stay informed.
 Research neighborhood demographics in order to understand your audience, their behavior, and their needs.